moontechs/event-based-dating-platform/PRD.md

 **Attendee Visibility:**
 - All users who marked attendance are visible
 - Display: Photo + first name
-- Each attendee links to their profile
+- Each attendee links to their profile using slug-based URLs (`/users/user-slug`)

 ## 6. Connection System